-The authors would like to express their gratitude to Lorenzo Gordon and Mark Clements from Maldaba Ltd who provided the Annalisa and Elicia software used for the decision aid, randomisation, support and advice regarding the development of the decision aid and study methodology.

-The authors would like to thank Sue Minto and David Weatherall, members of ChildLine for their contributions to the project management group and methodological advice.

-Particular thanks goes to the students and staff that helped with the development and piloting of the decision aid.
+Acknowledgements The authors express their gratitude to Lorenzo Gordon and Mark Clements from Maldaba who provided the Annalisa and Elicia software used for the decision aid (DA), randomisation, support and advice regarding the development of the DA and study methodology.
+The authors thank Sue Minto and David Weatherall, members of ChildLine, for their contributions to the project management group and methodological advice.
+They also especially thank the students and staff who helped with the development and piloting of the DA.